odinuv/web/articles/html/index.md

 </div>

 ### Hierarchical Structure
-Let us have a look at a sample HTML document:
+Let us have a look at an HTML document example:

 {% highlight html %}
 {% include /articles/html/html-sample.html %}